apeltsi/Atlas/README.md

 ## Tools

 Any Debug build of Atlas will include the Telescope debugger.
 A web based interface that seamlessly connects to Atlas giving you useful insights into your app's performance.

+# Development

+## Short-Term Goals

+One of the main short-term goals is to split Telescope into its own project.
+The goal of Telescope is to become a language & framework agnostic library completely separate from Atlas.

+## Long-Term Goals

+Currently, Atlas does not feature an editor, or even a scene format for that matter.
+While one of the goals is for Atlas to be lightweight, I believe that a simple UI & scene editor could be beneficial.